pokt-scan/what-to-stake-consumer/README.md

 3. Generate the GraphQL types by running: `go generate`.
 4. Start the service with Docker: `docker compose up --build`.

+If you want/need to modify the path and name of the config file, please use `CONFIG_FILE` to override the default `./config.json`

 ### Understanding `config.json` Values

 ```json